method-inc/wp-campfire/wp-campfire/readme.txt

 Notify everyone in a specified Campfire chat room when you publish a blog post.
 This would mainly be used for companies whose employees hang around in the chat room all day, but don't necessarily check the website.

+This plugin requires cURL support on your WordPress server.

 Provided by Skookum - http://skookum.com/
 Written by Mark Rickert - http://www.ear-fung.us/